liam-kelley/SMA_Projet/README.md

 Say steveAgent wants to become first initiative.
 Here's what happens

 Initial state:
-Team_Blue_Initiative_Pile = catherineAgent, liamAgent, steveAgent, florianAgent
+Team_Blue_Initiative_Pile =
+- catherineAgent
+- liamAgent
+- steveAgent
+- florianAgent

 New state after steve becomes first initiative:
-Team_Blue_Initiative_Pile= steveAgent, catherineAgent, liamAgent, florianAgent
+Team_Blue_Initiative_Pile=
+- steveAgent
+- catherineAgent
+- liamAgent
+- florianAgent

 Steve moves first, the others before him move 1 back in the initiative pile.
 The remainder of the turn isn't influenced by this, but on the NEXT turn, steve will act first.